-Clean Energy Ambassadors invites you to join our free webinar, once each month at Noon Central Time.
+Clean Energy Ambassadors invites you to join our free, monthly lunchtime webinar.

 I previewed David Wooley’s presentation on meeting EPA’s new carbon regs with energy efficiency and renewables at a InterSolar/ASES conference in San Francisco last week.
 I knew that our CEA webinar “regulars” would appreciate it, so I signed Dave up right away to share it Monday, July 21 at noon Central (11 am Mountain time).
 It was literally a breath of fresh air, and I don’t mean that just because the American Lung Association has predicted the new regs can…Continue

 Posted by Jill K. Cliburn on July 14, 2014 at 3:40pm

 Another source of inspiration is the website of the Behavior, Energy, and Climate Change Conference.
 This is now an annual conference, which is largely focused on local planning in action.
 That is, what kinds of local programs and activities might you aim for, considering which have proven exciting and successful already?
 See www.beccconferenece.org and don't miss the YouTube videos of conference "lightening presentations".
 Also, look for a trend among presentations that use social networking, competitions, and other new marketing techniques.
 CEA has tapped these resources from time to time for our own work.